- Block 1 - State of the Art and Environment I

 - Part 2 - Lecture summary and exam preparation (Julian Klodmann) - 60 min

 We will have about 30 min of breaks in each block, arranged by the lecturers.

 - Block 10 - Basics for Designing a Surgical Robotics Application IV

 - Part 1 - Final exam (You)

 - Part 2 -Future Trends in Surgical Robotics (Julian Klodmann)

 The lecture will be on Fridays from 08:30 to 12:30 at FMI Garching.
-NOTE: The first lecture is scheduled on Thursday November 02nd.
+NOTE: The room numbers will be updated soon!